muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 1. You're using chrome `incognito` mode
 2. `RecordRTC` created **duplicate** temporary file
-3. the requesting scheme is none of the following: `http`, `https`, `chrome`, extension's, or `file` (only works with `--allow-file-access-from-files`)
+3. The requesting scheme is none of the following: `http`, `https`, `chrome`, extension's, or `file` (only works with `--allow-file-access-from-files`)
-4. the browser cannot create/initialize the metadata database for the API under the profile directory
+4. The browser cannot create/initialize the metadata database for the API under the profile directory

 Click `Save to Disk` button; new tab will open; right-click over video and choose `Save video as...` option from context menu.